venturaEffect/the_consciousness_ai/README.md

 - `data/`: Datasets for emotions and simulations.
 - `docs/`: Documentation for architecture, installation, datasets, and the roadmap.
-  - Includes `datasets.md` and `preprocessing.md` for dataset-related details.
+  - Includes `datasets.md` (Note: This document is planned) and `preprocessing.md` for dataset-related details.
 - `models/`: Pre-trained and fine-tuned AI models.
 - `scripts/`: Utility scripts for setup, training, and testing.
 - `simulations/`: VR environments and APIs for agent interactions.